epilot-dev/docs/docs/entity-viewers/entity-viewers-api.md

 }
 ```

-After that the view actions can be tracked to different entities.
+Once the `entity_viewers` capability is configured, you can start tracking view actions for different entities.

 To mark file as downloaded:
 ```